Enterprise-CMCS/macpro-quickstart-serverless/services/ui-auth/README.md

     - all actions on the API Gateway
     - all actions on the `private` folder in the S3 attachments bucket,
     - `"cognito-identity:*"`, `"cognito-sync:*"`, and `"mobileanalytics:PutEvents"` actions
-- [supports `Okta federated users`](https://confluenceent.cms.gov/x/uKufEw#QuickStartService:uiauth-Sign-InExperience:Okta); i.e., users that use Okta (SAML) as their IdP
+- [supports `Okta federated users`](https://confluenceent.cms.gov/x/uKufEw#QuickStartService:uiauth-Sign-InExperience:Okta); i.e., users that use Okta as their IdP

 The reference docs for AWS resources referenced in `serverless.yml` are: